antoniobruto/ForFET2/ReadME.md

 ***************************************************************************
 			RUNNING ALL EXPERIMENTS

-You can run all the experiments by running
+	To run all experiments:
 	>	Run >> ./runExperiments.sh

 ***************************************************************************
 	      PROBLEMS WITH VISUALIZING TRACES IN ForFET-SMT